developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

 ---
 **CSRF (Cross-Site Request Forgery)** in Laravel is a security feature that helps protect your web application from malicious actions.
 It ensures that requests made to your application come from a legitimate source.
 Laravel generates unique tokens for each user session, and these tokens are added to forms.
 When a form is submitted, Laravel checks if the token matches the one generated for that session, preventing unauthorized or forged requests.
 This helps keep your application secure from cross-site request forgery attacks.

+**Summery to Clarify**
+1. **CSRF (Cross-Site Request Forgery)**:
+   - CSRF is like a scam where one website tricks your browser into doing things on another website, even though you didn't want to.

+2. **CSRF Token**:
+   - A CSRF token is like a special secret handshake between your browser and a website.
+It ensures the website knows it's you and not some trickster.

+3. **CSRF Protection**:
+   - CSRF protection is when websites use these secret handshakes to make sure your browser only does what you really want it to, and not what tricksters tell it to do.

 Here are the key aspects of CSRF protection in Laravel:
 #### 1. **CSRF Tokens:**
    - Laravel generates unique CSRF tokens for each user session.
    - These tokens are included in forms as hidden fields or can be added to AJAX requests.